TechnionTDK/jbs-json23plet/README.md

                         .predicate(j.value("key"))
                         .object(s); // s is an object in ontology.java class
             }
-      (In this example we loaded the parsed json file and for each json in the list we create one triplet).<br />
+      (In this example we loaded the parsed json file and for each json in the list we create one triplet).<br/>
-2. Drop your generator in:

-            src/main/java/json23plet/generators
-3. Rebuild using:
+1. Drop the `generator.java` in `src/main/java/json23plet/generators`
+1. Rebuild the tool by using

             ./json23plet.sh -b
-And now you can run your new generator.

 ### The basic generator
 Source code: